Gift Funds For Down Payment Mortgage Guidelines

 - How this works is if a home seller bottom line is $100,000, the home seller can inflate the purchase price of the home to $103,000 and give the home buyer a $3,000 sellers concession towards closing costs

-- This allows the home buyer can use it towards closing costs which includes the following:
+This allows the home buyer can use it towards closing costs which include the following:

 - Title charges

 - One year homeowners insurance